The completed story

 “The entire story, son.
 Begin at, ‘“I stood on the roof’s edge...”’

 “...and leaped to a tree.
-I caught the nearest branch; it was two inches thick.
+I caught the nearest branch; it was one thumblength thick.
 I moved toward the trunk of that tree, holding tight to the branch, and pulled myself up.
 I stood up and started climbing.”
-He stopped to draw breath, and Stoick wondered if the danger of his actions was catching up to him.
+He took a breath, and Stoick wondered if the danger of his actions was catching up to him.
 “I climbed high, and the branches were thinner.
 The next tree held the bird’s nest, so I leaned out and tried to grab a branch.
 My left foot slipped.
 I fell, but I grabbed a lower branch.
 It was weak, and I fell again.
 I grabbed another branch and held on with my right arm; then I found a knothole with my left hand, and grabbed that, too.
 I couldn’t get down.
 I yelled for help, and people came.
 Someone brought you.”
 He halted.

 “Finish, Hiccup.”
 Stoick’s stern voice compelled him.
 His son requested justice, and Stoick would not deny him.
 This was Hiccup’s task to complete, and neither his feelings nor Stoick’s mattered.
 “Now.”

 “I didn’t have anything to stand on.
 I couldn’t hold on for long enough.
 You were climbing up to get me.
-I lost my hold and fell again, but you caught me and carried me down to the ground.
+I lost my hold and slid on the trunk, but you caught me and carried me down to the ground.
 That’s everything that happened, Dad.”

 “Good job.”
 Stoick selected his words carefully.
 “The questions are over, and it’s time to decide what comes next.
 This is difficult, because you must receive fitting discipline.
 A spanking or a grounding or extra chores are not enough.
 That’s why,” Stoick said, “you have to help me decide your chastening.”